hsotoparada/home-prices-santiago-mr/README.md

 ## Building Web Application for predicting rent prices

-The Web Application makes use of the selected model(s) to make predictions of the rent price of apartments in Santiago (in Chilean pesos or CLP) and displays this information to the user.
+The Web Application makes use of the selected model(s) to make predictions of the rent price of apartments in the Santiago Metropolitan Region (in Chilean pesos or CLP) and displays this information to the user.
 Predicted rent prices are calculated based on the following fields which describe the desired apartment and need to be entered by the user:
 Apartment Surface (in square meters), Number of Bedrooms, Number of Bathrooms and Location (city).